 If you want to add some discussion to a reading lesson, using the jigsaw reading activity method is a great way to get students interacting in class as well as improving their reading skills.Adults

-Jigsaw Reading Activity Preparation:
+Jigsaw ESL Activity Preparation:

 Use an article from the textbook or an article that you found online that your students would be interested in.
-Newspaper or magazine websites are a good sources to get articles from.
+Newspaper or magazine websites are good sources to get articles from.
 Preferably, articles with different sections and multiple headings in them work best for this type of activity.

 Alternatively, if you have found the article online, simply copy/paste the sections onto different pages of your Word document.

-Jigsaw Reading Activity Guidelines:
+Jigsaw ESL Activity Guidelines:

 At the start of class, have the students discuss the topic that is related to the topic of the article that you have found.
 Lead feedback and get their views on the topic.

-Divide the class into groups.
+Second, divide the class into groups.
 Give each member of the group a different section of the article to read.
 Tell them that after they have finished reading, they should be able to summarize the section that they read to the other group members.